Metacor/Minecraft-Speedrun-Guide/readme.md

 * Falling while in a Boat will negate all Fall Damage: [Video](https://youtu.be/REas9cmjlic?t=686)
 * Killing Burning Hoglins is an easy way to get food in the Nether [Lava Bucket](https://youtu.be/iaUF0oaegns?t=3861) | [Flint and Steel](https://youtu.be/REas9cmjlic?t=694)
 * if you need more Blocks while in the Nether, Mine some Netherrack
-	* Netherrack isn't flammable, and it's fast to Mine (0.1s with an Iron Pickaxe)
+	* Netherrack isn't flammable, and it's very fast to Mine (0.1s with an Iron Pickaxe)
 * if there is a far away Ghast attacking you, quickly lower your Render Distance to 2
 	* [This will usually despawn the Ghast](https://youtu.be/tWVrxt0G6r0?t=696)
-	* You can turn your Render Distance back up after it disappears
+	* *You can turn your Render Distance back up after it disappears*
 * if you find Nether Gold Ore while travelling to a Bastion, consider Mining it and making [Gold Boots](https://i.imgur.com/7k7LTAL.png)
-	* Boots only take 4 Gold Ingots (36 Gold Nuggets)
+	* *Boots only take 4 Gold Ingots (36 Gold Nuggets)*
-	* Wearing any Gold Armor will make it so Piglins don't auto-aggro you
+	* *Wearing any Gold Armor will make it so Piglins don't auto-aggro you*
 * Bastions cannot spawn inside of a Basalt Delta Biome
 * All Bastion types (besides Treasure), can spawn a Triple Chest top section - to easily tell them apart:
 	* if there are 2 Blocks between the Double/Single Chest, then it's Stables